Blog

 Zenefits

-Zenefits, now TriNet, is ideal for small to mid-sized businesses, integrating payroll, benefits, HR, and employee management into one platform.
-The platform streamlines administrative tasks, allowing companies to focus more on their growth.
+Formerly Zenefits, now TriNet, is for small to mid-sized businesses, integrating payroll, benefits, HR, and employee management into one platform.
+The platform helps with many HR automation best practices, including streamlining administrative tasks, allowing HR teams to focus more on their growth than people administration.

 5. SAP SuccessFactors - Best for companies running on SAP